 Once everything's nicely mixed together, pour your mixture into the mold.
 Now, glasses that you won't use anymore will be great as permanent molds.
 This way, once the mixture is all cool and hardened, you're good to light it.
 But if you want a temporary mold, make sure to spray it with oil first so that your hardened candle won't stick to it permanently.
 Also, don't be afraid to get creative with your mold!

 Once your candle is cool and hard, there's only one thing left to do: light it up!
 Set it somewhere nice and light it so that the whole room will smell as sweet, or as relaxing.
 You can light it in your living room so that your guests can enjoy the scent as well.
-And if someone just made number 2 in the bathroom, lighting it there can eliminate the offensive odor in a matter of minutes!
+And if someone just made number 2 in the bathroom, lighting it there can eliminate the offensive odor in a matter of minutes.
+There’s also your bedroom to set the mood just right!

 Scented candles may look too complicated to do at home, but they really aren't!
 As long as you have your ingredients and you follow the steps properly, your home will be smelling beautifully in no time!